 - Moral concern.
-According to recent voices, we are blameworthy when we don’t care enough – what does this mean?
+According to recent accounts, we are blameworthy when we don’t care enough – but what does this mean?

 Previously, I wrote a PhD dissertation on infinite regress arguments.
 It investigated what such arguments from many distinct philosophical debates have in common, and provided guidelines for using and evaluating them.